 Ouray — Known as the Switzerland of America, Ouray is known for off-roading, hiking, and sightseeing.
 Cheap family vacation ideas in the area include things like visiting the Bear Creek National Recreation Trail or taking a family walk along Ouray’s historic main street.
 For a unique and affordable vacation activity, be sure to check out Ouray’s Alchemist museum to learn how a pharmacy worked in the wild west.
 You’ll discover how snake-oil salesmen sold their quasi-medicine and see how drug stores looked on the frontier.

 Colorado is packed with great places to go in an RV during the summer.
-In fact, with so much natural beauty, it can sometimes be overwhelming choosing between the many places to go.
+In fact, with so much natural beauty, it can sometimes be overwhelming to choose between the many places to go.
 The above will help you narrow your search with some off-the-beaten-path places to see in Colorado in your RV during the summer.